-- (c) Contractor shall advise the City in the event any general aggregate or other aggregate limits are reduced below the required per occurrence limits.
-At its own expense, and where such general aggregate or other aggregate limits have been reduced below the required per occurrence limit, the Contractor will procure such per occurrence limits and furnish a new certificate of insurance showing such coverage is in force. - (d) For all general liability, the policy must not contain an exclusion for sexual abuse or molestation, unless a separate policy covering this risk is provided and accepted by the City. - (13) Bond: If required by applicable federal law, as currently presented in 45 CFR Part 75 304, the Contractor will obtain and keep in force during the term of this Agreement a fidelity bond, in form and surety acceptable to the City, conditioned upon the faithful and honest utilization and handling by the Contractor's employees and officers of all monies paid to the Contractor by the City pursuant to this Agreement, said bond to protect the City against any malfeasance or misfeasance with respect to such funds on the part of such persons.
+(c) Contractor shall advise the City in the event any general aggregate or other aggregate limits are reduced below the required per occurrence limits.
+At its own expense, and where such general aggregate or other aggregate limits have been reduced below the required per occurrence limit, the Contractor will procure such per occurrence limits and furnish a new certificate of insurance showing such coverage is in force.

+(13) Bond: If required by applicable federal law, as currently presented in 45 CFR Part 75 304, the Contractor will obtain and keep in force during the term of this Agreement a fidelity bond, in form and surety acceptable to the City, conditioned upon the faithful and honest utilization and handling by the Contractor's employees and officers of all monies paid to the Contractor by the City pursuant to this Agreement, said bond to protect the City against any malfeasance or misfeasance with respect to such funds on the part of such persons.
 All appropriate federal officials will authorize any determination made by Contractor that such bond is not required by applicable federal law in writing.